-Furthermore, potassium can help with anxiety, reduce the risk of a stroke and it can also enhance muscle strength, the nervous system functions and metabolism.
+Furthermore, potassium can help with muscle strength, the nervous system functions and metabolism.

 Vitamin B6 is one of the most beneficial vitamins; it helps to develop a healthy brain as well as maintain a generally healthy body.
 B6 makes the process of turning food into energy quicker for the body and as a result increases metabolism.

 Incredibly, Vitamin B6 influences mood by telling the body to create more hormones; as this vitamin has such as variety of benefits from helping improve brain development, general health and metabolism it’s safe to say that bananas definitely have a number of benefits.

 In terms of training, bananas also have a number of benefits; they’re useful as a pre-workout snack and are used by a number of athletes; the average banana contains 30g of carbohydrates which are in a simple form meaning they are turned into energy very quickly.

 In terms of post-workout, due to their very beneficial micronutrient profile bananas are very useful for decreasing recovery time.

 1) Due to their simple carbohydrate form, bananas provide a quick energy spike which makes them ideal for eating just before exercise

 2) Bananas help to keep you more alert and your reflexes on point

 3) Muscle cramping is less likely due to bananas containing potassium which is an electrolyte

 4) Vitamin C. One regular banana contains around 15% of your RDA for Vitamin C, which is absolutely essential for strengthening muscles, tendons and ligaments